till-s/mecatica-usb/README.md

 The Usb2Core implements the following features:

- - Standard ULPI interface in Output- and Input-clock mode.
-Note, however, that I have experienced [strange problems](./doc/PROBLEMS.md) when trying to operate a `USB3340` in Input-clock mode.
-When I added a crystal to the board and strapped the device for Output-clock mode these problems disappeared!
+ - Standard ULPI interface in output- and input-clock mode.
+Note, however, that I have experienced [strange problems](./doc/PROBLEMS.md) when trying to operate a `USB3340` in input-clock mode.
+When I added a crystal to the board and strapped the device for output-clock mode these problems disappeared!

  - Optionally provides access to ULPI-PHY registers via dedicated port for